lnferreira/ts2net/README.md

 ### A set of time series as a network

-The first modeling approach consists on transforming a set of time series into a network.
+The first modeling approach consists of transforming a set of time series into a network.
 This transformation typically involves the distance calculation for every pair of time series, represented by the distance matrix _D_.
-Then, _D_ is transformed into a network using strategies such as _k_ nearest neighbors, &epsilon; neighborhood, or complete weighted graph.
-The following example shows how to calculate all pairs of distances (_D_) and construct a _k_ nearest neighbor network (_k_-NN) using a data set composed of temperature of 27 cities in the US:
+Then, _D_ is transformed into a network using strategies such as _k_ nearest neighbors, &epsilon; nearest neighbors, or complete weighted graphs.
+The following example shows how to calculate all pairs of distances (_D_) and construct a &epsilon; nearest neighbor network (&epsilon;-NN) using a data set composed of the temperature variations in 27 cities in the US:

 ``` r
 library(ts2net)